leonchen34/nd00333_AZMLND_Project2/README.md

 Retrieved the deployed endpoint information. <br><br>
 ![endpoint info](screenshots/EndpointInfo.png)

 Modified endpoint.py script with deployed endpoint URL and key, and ran the script to predict for two test clients.
-From model explaination, "duration" is the most important feature on the results.
+From model explaination, "duration" is the most important feature.
 Larger value (>1000) flip the result from 'no' to 'yes' for the first client.<br><br>
 ![endpoint consumption](screenshots/EndpointConsumption.png)

-Used Apache Benchmark script benchmark.sh to retrieve performance results.<br><br>
+Used Apache Benchmark script benchmark.sh to get performance results.<br><br>
 ![benchmark run](screenshots/BenchMarkRun.png)

-## The following are steps to create and publish an ML pipeline:<br><br>
+## The following are steps to create and publish ML pipeline:<br><br>

-Using Python SDK, an AutoML pipeline was created. <br><br>
+Using AML Python SDK, an AutoML pipeline was created. <br><br>
 ![created pipeline](screenshots/CreatedPipeline.png)

 A "BankMarketing Dataset" was also created for the pipeline.<br><br>